Librarika/manual/docs/index.md

 # Note:

 This document is a work in progress.
-Please ignore if there is any gramartical mistakes and let us know so that we can correct them accordingly.
+Please let us know if you notice any grammatical mistakes.